ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_deletinginstance_multi.md

 You are billed until the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle for the deleted instance.
 {: important}

-## Procedure to delete vCenter Server with Hybridity Bundle instances in a multi-site configuration
+## Procedure to delete vCenter Server with Hybridity Bundle instances in a multisite configuration
 {: #vc_hybrid_deletinginstance_multi-procedure}

 1. Delete all services from the secondary vCenter Server with Hybridity Bundle instance.